This turmeric yellow rice is full of aromatic flavors and makes an elegant side dish! Simple to prep in a rice cooker or on the stove top.

 Can I use cauliflower rice?
 Yes!
 Check out this Golden Turmeric Cauliflower Rice Recipe!

-This yellow rice pairs well with many flavors, including Mediterranean, Indian and Asian recipes.
+Yellow rice pairs well with many flavors, including Mediterranean, Indian and Asian recipes.
 Here are some ideas:

 - Ginger Lemon Chicken Marinade